-Online identity theft has the fastest-growing crime rate in the U.S.
+Online identity theft has is still on the increase and has become one of fastest-growing crime in the Uk

 For cyber thieves, your personal information is a goldmine.
 For example, your (user) name, last name, email addresses, phone numbers, passwords, banking information, credit card details, Social Security number, medical records – and so forth.

-On the other hand, identity theft may cause tremendous damage and cost you thousands of dollars and might take months and months to resolve.
+On the other hand, identity theft may cause tremendous damage and cost you thousands of pounds and might take months possibly years to resolve.

 Worst case scenarios of identity theft include severe damage to your reputation, missing out on new job opportunities, or rejection of loan applications for your house or the school of your kids.
 Also, online identity theft can cause serious damage to your credit scores.